singularityhub/docker2singularity/README.md

 Replace `D:\host\path\where\to\ouptut\singularity\image` with a path in the host filesystem where your Singularity image will be created.
 Replace `ubuntu:14.04` with the docker image name you wish to convert (it will be pulled from Docker Hub if it does not exist on your host system).

-docker2signularity uses the Docker deamon localted on the host system.
+docker2signularity uses the Docker deamon located on the host system.
 It will access Docker image cache from the host system avoiding having to redownload images that are already present locally.

-## Acknowledgemnts
+## Acknowledgements
 This work is heavily based on the docker2singularity work done by [vsoch](https://github.com/vsoch) and [gmkurtzer](https://github.com/gmkurtzer).
-Hopefully most of the conversion code will be merged into singularity in the future making this container even leaner!
+Hopefully most of the conversion code will be merged into Singularity in the future making this container even leaner!